-The annual variable remuneration calculation is based on Company's annual targets achievements as well as individual annual targets achievements:
+Depending on the position (executive, non-executive) the annual variable remuneration calculation is based either 100% on Company's annual target achievement or on both Company's annual targets achievements as well as individual annual targets achievements:

 - a.
-Company's targets include 40% and - b.
-Individual targets include 60%
+Company's targets include 60% and - b.
+Individual targets include 40%